My Story

 So what is this website all about?

-I plan on sharing resources related to PANS, ARFID, single parenting with a special needs child, providing value for financial independence, and hopefully a few laughs along the way!
+I plan on sharing resources related to PANS, ARFID, single parenting with a special needs child, medical and mental health advocacy, and hopefully a few laughs along the way!